-A motor insurance includes insurance for all types of vehicles, including private cars, two-wheelers and commercial vehicles.
+A motor insurance includes insurance for all types of vehicles, including private cars, two wheeler and commercial vehicles.
 A motor insurance provides financial protection against damage related to any accident, theft or loss of the car.
 It also takes care of any bodily injury arising due to accidents or theft.

 Types of Motor Insurance